-Katherine Edwards is the Director of Patient Safety and Clinical Improvement at the Oxford Patient Safety Collaborative, and part of the senior team of the Oxford AHSN (Academic Health Science Network).
-In this role she leads a large number of quality improvement projects spanning the Thames Valley region, and contributes to a number of national […]
+Katherine Edwards is the Director of Patient Safety and Clinical Improvement at the Oxford Patient Safety Collaborative, and part of the senior team of the Oxford Academic Health Science Network (Oxford AHSN).
+She leads a large number of quality improvement projects spanning the Thames Valley region, and contributes to a number of national patient safety […]

 Geri is a highly experienced therapeutic radiographer with a clinical career of over 30 years in Radiotherapy service delivery and quality management, and involvement in national initiatives to improve patient safety in the radiotherapy field.
 Her previous improvement work at Oxford PSC has involved pressure damage, specialised paediatric care in the home and safety culture. […]